CMA Outpatient Full-time

 Baptist Memorial Health Care

-Certified Medical Assistant- Endocrine Clinic
+Certified Medical Assistant- The Light Clinic

 Overview Job Summary Provides personal care assistance to patients under the direction of licensed personnel and /or Administrator.
 Responsibilities Performs direct patient care duties as assigned.
 Triage and rooming of patients Provides for patient safety.
 Possesses the ability to perform day to day clerical task and related duties.
 Participates in ongoing educational activities.
 Completes assigned goals.
-Specifications Experience Minimum Required Approved nursing or medical assistant course.
-Preferred/Desired Minimum of one year experience.
+Specifications Experience Minimum Required Preferred/Desired Minimum of one year experience.
 Education Minimum Required Skill in communicating clearly and effectively using standard English in written, oral and verbal format to achieve high productivity and efficiency.
 Skill to write legibly and record information accurately as necessary to perform job duties.
 Preferred/Desired Training Minimum Required Approved nursing or medical assistant course Preferred/Desired Special Skills Minimum Required Computer literacy.
 Maintain Certification Preferred/Desired Phlebotomy experience Licensure Certified by the following organizations: NCCT, NAHP, NHA, AMT, AAMA, or AAH ONLY or obtain withing 6 months of hire date.
 Minimum Required Certified by the following organizations: NCCT, NAHP, NHA, AMT, AAMA, or AAH ONLY or obtain withing 6 months of hire date.
 American Heart Association Basic Life Support ONLY

 CMA Outpatient Full-time